foundation-model-stack/fastsafetensors/README.md

 Important: To release the GPU memory allocated for tensors, you must explicitly call the `.close()` method.
 This is because Fastsafetensors allows multiple tensors to share a limited number of GPU memory fragments.
 As a result, it is the user's responsibility to ensure that all tensors are properly released before calling `.close()`, which will then safely release the underlying GPU memory.

 `fastsafe_open` is an easier entrypoint.
 You can force turning off GDS and run in the fallback mode if `nogds==True`.
+However, users must be aware of the above tricky memory management model, which should be fixed in future releases.

 ```python
 with fastsafe_open(filenames=[filename], nogds=True, device="cpu", debug_log=True) as f: